dizpunk/cheatsheets/languages/python.md

 "This is a string."
 'This is also a string.'
-r"Newlines are indicated by \n" (raw string, no special processing )
+r"Newlines are indicated by \n" (raw string, no special processing ) f"She said her name is {name}." (formatted string, name is a variable)
 ```

 __None__ (is an object)